Great plays, great actors – all at a great price!

 The Public Theatre

-In June 2020, The Public Theatre’s social media accounts took a trip down memory lane and shared never before seen photographs and fun facts from each of our previous 29 seasons.
+Explore over 30 years of productions.
+Take a trip down memory lane with never before seen photographs and fun facts from each of our seasons.

 1991: The Public Theatre began its first season producing two plays in a borrowed space at the Auburn Mall.
 Skeptics throughout the state, influenced by their outdated conceptions of Lewiston/Auburn, scoffed at the idea of a professional theatre succeeding in a former mill town.